ls1intum/Artemis/docs/admin/setup/pyris.rst

      - **Pyris Configuration**: Update ``application.yml`` and ``llm-config.yml``.
      - **Weaviate Configuration**: Adjust settings in ``weaviate.yml``.
      - **Nginx Configuration**: Modify Nginx settings in ``nginx.yml`` and related config files.

-4. **Additional Notes**

-   - **Accessing Services Internally**

-     - Within Docker, services can communicate using service names (e.g., ``pyris-app``, ``weaviate``).

-   - **SSL Certificates**

-     - Ensure SSL certificates are valid and properly secured.
-     - Update paths in the Docker Compose file if necessary.

-   - **Scaling**

-     - For increased load, consider scaling services or using orchestration tools like Kubernetes.

-This setup should help you run the Pyris application in both development and production environments with Docker.
-Ensure you modify the configuration files as per your specific requirements before deploying.

 Troubleshooting
 ---------------